geocolumbus/geocolumbus.github.io/_posts/2017-10-13-HTTPS-ELB-AWS-Spring-Boot.md

 ### Conclusion

 With this configuration, if a person types www.mydomain.com or http://www.mydomain.com into the browser, they end up at https://www.mydomain.com.
-Even better, old links to my site still work. http://www.mydomain.com/very-important.pdf routes to https://www.mydomain.com/very-important.pdf.
-I did have to modify my Spring Boot app slightly, but it wasn't too intrusive.
+Even better, old links to my site still work. https links route to the identical https link.
+I did have to modify my Spring Boot app slightly, but it wasn't too difficult.
 Good luck with your http to https conversion!